charleennewland/blog/kaizen_workshops.md

 </p>
 <h5 align="center"> Figure 1: Kaizen Flag - Imai 1997 [2]</h5>

-The flag suggests that driving improvements are part of everyone’s job; the same goes for maintaining standards, while innovation is part of top and middle managements responsibility.
+The flag suggests that driving improvements is part of everyone’s job, and the same applies to maintaining standards, while innovation is the responsibility of top and middle management.

 #### Kaizen Workshops

-Now imagine this: you and your team have been realizing that your process output has been deteriorating for a while now.
+Now, picture this: you and your team have noticed a decline in your process output for a while.
 In a stroke of genius, you declare, 'Enough is enough; it's time for a kaizen workshop!'
-Now, what does this kaizen workshop involve?
-It's a team gathering where the team focuses on a specific area or issue that needs improvement.
-This is usually a week-long event.
-Everyone pitches in to find simple and smart ways to increase efficiency and productivity.
+So, what does this kaizen workshop involve?
+It's a team gathering where the focus is on a specific area or issue that needs improvement.
+Typically lasting a week, everyone pitches in to find simple and smart ways to improve efficiency and productivity.

-Kaizen events are organised when the organisation wants to address urgent business risks, resolve root causes, overcome cross-functional challenges or sustain continuous improvement practices.
+Kaizen events are typically organized when the organization aims to address urgent business risks, tackle root causes, overcome cross-functional challenges, or sustain continuous improvement practices.

 First, make sure that team members are trained in or are familiar with Lean principles, as these often are the basis of kaizen activities.
-Not all problems require a kaizen event or workshop.
+Remember, not every problem needs a kaizen event or workshop.

-Below you will find a high level steps to conducting a kaizen workshop.
+Here are the high-level steps for conducting a kaizen workshop:

 1. **Define goals and objectives** for the kaizen event;
 2. **Form a cross-functional team**, including members associated with the process;